rloutlaw/JavaSDKDocs/outlawSDKDocs/configure-webapp-sources.md

 command.call();
 ```

 This code uses the [JGit](https://eclipse.org/jgit/) libraries to create a new Git repo in the `src/main/resources/azure-samples-appservice-helloworld` folder.
-The sample then adds all files in the folder to an initial commit and pushes the commit to Azure using the Git information in the `PublishingProfile`.
+The sample then adds all files in the folder to an initial commit and pushes the commit to Azure using Git deployment information from the webapp's `PublishingProfile`.

 >[!NOTE]
 > The layout of the files in the repo must match exactly how you want the files deployed under the `/site/wwwroot/` directory in Azure App Service.